LaunchCodeEducation/intro-to-web-dev-curriculum/content/assignments/html-me-something/next-steps.md

 title: "Next Steps"
 date: 2023-06-28T13:06:26-05:00
 draft: false
-weight: 4
+weight: 5
-originalAuthor: <no value> # to be set by page creator
+originalAuthor: Courtney Frey # to be set by page creator
-originalAuthorGitHub: <no value> # to be set by page creator
+originalAuthorGitHub: speudusa # to be set by page creator
 reviewer: # to be set by the page reviewer
 reviewerGitHub: # to be set by the page reviewer
 lastEditor: # update any time edits are made after review